Rugby Town F.C.: History

 VS Rugby changed its name to Rugby United in 2000, and to Rugby Town in 2005.
 In both cases there was a degree of controversy amongst the supporter base.

 Valley came close to promotion twice under manager Dave Stringer in the 2012–13 and 2013–14 seasons.
 In 2012–13 they missed out on the title on the final day before losing to Biggleswade Town in the play-off final at Butlin Road.
 The following season saw Valley once again in contention for the title on the final day only to fail to secure top spot.
 Promotion hopes once again ended in the play-offs after a defeat to Slough Town over two legs in the semi-final.
 The 2014/15 season was less successful for Valley with the club failing to make the play-offs after an inconsistent season.
 At the end of the campaign, Rugby Town parted company with manager Dave Stringer.

 For the first time in the club's history, Rugby Town were moved into the Northern Premier League system for the 2015–16 season.
 Stringer's replacement, former Rushden & Diamonds midfielder Gary Mills, tendered his resignation early into the season after a poor start and was replaced by ex-Tamworth boss Dale Belford.
 Rugby recovered and finished the season in ninth place before Belford left the club by mutual consent.

 At the start of the 2016/17 season James Jepson was appointed manager but lasted but a few weeks being replaced by former player Gary Moran in September 2016.
 Moran could not guide Rugby away from the relegation zone and they were condemned to relegation to the Midland Football League on the final day of the season with Moran resigning shortly afterwards.

 Former manager Dave Stringer returned to the role of manager in May 2017 after leaving Chasetown.

 Rugby Town parted company with manager Dave Stringer in May 2018 and he was subsequently replaced in the same month by Stratford Town F.C. manager Carl Adams.

-In the 2021-22 season, Rugby Town achieved their most impressive FA Vase run since they won the competition in 1983.
+In the 2021–22 season, Rugby Town achieved their most impressive FA Vase run since they won the competition in 1983.
 They went out in the last sixteen stage at North Shields FC, one of the longest away visits in the club's history.

+During 2022–23, Rugby Town led the UCL Premier Division South for much of the season.
+A poor run of form towards the end of it cost them the league title, but as it eventuated they still attained promotion via being one of the best second-placed teams in the step.
+They are set to play in the Northern Premier League Midland Division in the 2023–24 season.